c00lrabbit/c00lrabbit/README.md

 - 🌱 I’m currently learning advanced techniques in Threat Hunting
 - 👯 I’m looking to collaborate on open-source security tools and projects
-- 🤔 I’m looking for help with [Your Request, e.g., mastering a specific tool or technique]
+- 🤔 I’m looking for help with mastering advanced pentesting techniques
-- 💬 Ask me about [Your Expertise, e.g., Network Security, Cryptography, etc.]
+- 💬 Ask me about Network Security, Cryptography, and Incident Response
-- 📫 How to reach me: badcaptianela@gmail.com
+- 📫 How to reach me: [badcaptianela@gmail.com](mailto:badcaptianela@gmail.com)
-- 😄 Pronouns: HE/HIM
+- 😄 Pronouns: He/Him

 ## 🛠️ Skills and Tools